Workplace Retaliation Lawyer in Allentown, PA

 To prove illegal retaliation, you must show that:

 There are generally two ways to prove causation.
 First, and most commonly, you can prove causation by circumstantial evidence.
-Usually, this requires you to show that your employer’s negative action happened soon after your actions occurred.
+Usually, this requires you to show that your employer’s adverse action occurred soon after your actions.
 But this evidence will only be helpful if nothing else happened in between to warrant your employer’s negative action.
 Also, you must typically wait until six months after the negative action occurred.

 Another type of circumstantial evidence is comparator evidence.
 Many times, your employer will give you a false reason for its negative action.
 Therefore, if your employer failed to take negative action against other employees for the same reason it gave you, this could be powerful circumstantial evidence.
 This evidence can prove that the reason the employer gave you for the negative action wasn’t the real reason.
 Second, you can prove causation by direct evidence.
 This kind of evidence is less common and usually involves some statement by your employer that you’re being punished for your protected activity.